wahasa/Alpine/Apps/Chromiumfix.md

 ---
 #### Fixed chromium not opening

-In Alpine, run this commands
+In Linux, run this commands
+> apk add nano

 * Edit script
 ```